The Soldier's Details

 - Thailand-Singapore by aircraft; Singapore-Labuan, 2/1st H.M.
 Australian Hospital Ship, Manunda

 Ronald Lumley Evans is twin brother to Kenneth Samuel Evans WX17269.
 The Evans family arrived from England in Western Australia in December 1923 from London on the ‘Hobson”.
-The twins aged about 4 years, there was one sister and two other older brothers.
+The twins aged about 4 years, with an older sister and two other older brothers.

 Although in different Battalions, the brothers were together at Selarang Camp Changi whilst in Singapore.
-They were then drafted into ‘A’ Force Burma and Green Force, No. 3 Battalion.
+They were then drafted into ‘A’ Force Burma and Green Force, No. 3 Battalion. to work on the Burma end of the Burma-Thai Raiway.
 The brothers managed to be together in several camps but were separated after Chunkai when Ken went onto Tamuang & Ron went to Linson Wood Camp.